natenka/pyneng-book-en/docs/source/book/Part_II.rst

 II.
 Code reuse
 ################################

-When the code is written you will find that some of the actions are often repeated.
+When code is written you will find that some of actions are often repeated.
 It can be a small block of 3-5 lines or it can be a rather large sequence of actions.

 Copying code is a bad idea.
-Because if you have to update one of the copies later, you have to update the others.
+Because if you have to update one of copies later, you have to update others.

-Instead, you create a special code block with the name - function.
-And every time the code has to be repeated, you just call a function.
-The function allows not only to name a block of code but also to make it more abstract through parameters.
-The parameters make it possible to transfer different source data for the execution of the function.
-And, correspondingly, get different results depending on the input parameters.
+Instead, you create a special code block with name - function.
+And every time code has to be repeated, you just call a function.
+Function allows not only to name a block of code but also to make it more abstract through parameters.
+Parameters make it possible to transfer different source data for execution of function.
+And, correspondingly, get different results depending on input parameters.

-Section :ref:`functions_index` deals with the creation of functions.
+Section :ref:`functions_index` deals with creation of functions.
 In addition, section :ref:`useful_functions_index` considers useful embedded functions.

-Once the code is divided into functions, there comes a time when you need to use the function in another script.
+Once code is divided into functions, there comes a time when you need to use function in another script.
 Of course, copying a function is as inconvenient as copying a normal code.
 Modules are used to reuse code from another Python script.

-Section :ref:`modules_index` is dedicated to creating your own modules and section :ref:`useful_modules_index` is considered useful modules from the standard Python library.
+Section :ref:`modules_index` is dedicated to creating your own modules and section :ref:`useful_modules_index` is considered useful modules from standard Python library.

 The last section :ref:`iterator_generator_index` is dedicated to iterable objects, iterators and generators.